LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 \right) - \frac{Q}{\rho c_p} = \bm{r}_{ii},
 \end{equation}$

-where $iC$ is the global, central reference point of the five-point stencil on the extended temperature field for the **interior centroids**.
+where $iC$ is the global, central reference point of the five-point stencil on the extended temperature field for the **centroids**.
 Rewriting Equation (27) and substituting the coefficients using Equation (21) results in:

 $\begin{equation}
 -b T_{\textrm{ext},iS}^{n+1} - a T_{\textrm{ext},iW}^{n+1} +